 The Office of the Registrar maintains students' official records.
 The Family Educational Rights and Privacy Act of 1974 (FERPA), codified at 20 U.S.C. § 1232g, affords students certain rights with respect to their education records.
-They are:
+Information about "directory" and "non-directory" information as well as Yeshiva University's complete FERPA policy can be viewed at Office of the Registrar | Updating Personal Information | Yeshiva University (yu.edu).